Jeremy Thomas: Career

 An entrepreneurial spirit is an important element of being a producer, some sort of inner workings that is pushing you forward.
 Because there are a lot of knockbacks and you have to wear a sort of armour so you can continue believing in your films when everybody around you is telling you: "Don't do that."

 In 1998, Thomas founded his international sales arm, HanWay Films, to service his own productions.
-HanWay has since expanded to sell third party projects, as well as handling the libraries of many of the world's best-known filmmakers.
+HanWay has since expanded to sell third-party projects, as well as handling the libraries of many of the world's best-known filmmakers.

-Thomas was Chairman of the British Film Institute from August 1992 until December 1997, and has been the recipient of many awards throughout the world, including the Michael Balcon Award for Outstanding British Contribution to Cinema from BAFTA, and the European Film Award for Outstanding European Achievement in World Cinema.
+He was Chairman of the British Film Institute (BFI) from August 1992 until December 1997, and has been the recipient of many awards throughout the world, including the Michael Balcon Award for Outstanding British Contribution to Cinema from BAFTA, and the European Film Award for Outstanding European Achievement in World Cinema.
 He has been president of the jury at Tokyo Film Festival, San Sebastian Film Festival, Berlin Film Festival and Cannes Film Festival (Un Certain Regard) and has also served on the main jury at Cannes.
 He was made a Life Fellow of the British Film Institute in 2000.

+Death

+Thomas died at his country home in Oxfordshire, on 11 September 2026, aged 77.

+Awards and honours

+In 2006, Thomas received the European Film Academy Achievement in World Cinema Award.

 Thomas was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
 He was also made Honorary Associate of London Film School.